 - A) This report is organized into three sections. - B) In Section 1: Provider Grievances, the Health Plan will use the Excel template to list all provider grievances received or open during the reporting period.
 The Health Plan shall refer to the DataFormat file for additional information on the fields required for reporting.
 If the Health Plan receives a provider grievance during a quarter but it is not resolved until the following quarter, the Health Plan shall list the grievance on the PGC report during which the Health Plans received the grievance, and will list the grievance in each PGC report until the grievance is resolved.
 In some situations, a provider grievance case may be closed but not resolved.
 The Health Plans shall report this grievances for each reporting period they are open until the case is closed. - C) In Section 2: Claims Processing and Payment (Excluding Specific Providers in Section III) the Health Plan will use the embedded Excel file to provide a tabulation of claim lines received and/or processed during the reporting period. - 1.
 In the Section 2 tabulation the Health Plan will exclude all claims by Specific Providers captured in the tabulation in Section 3. - 2.
-The Health Plan shall provide a count of claim lines, as opposed to claims. - 3.
-The tabulation will calculate the percentage of claims processed within 30 and 90 days of date of receipt. - 4.
+The Health Plan shall provide a count of claims, as opposed to claim lines, for rows 2 through 9. - 3.
+Denial reasons shall be tabulated at the claim line level. - 4.
+The tabulation will calculate the percentage of claims processed within 30 and 90 days of date of receipt. - 5.
 The Health Plan shall provide a list of the top 3 "Other" reasons the Health Plan denied claims and will provide a count of claims denied for those reasons.

-D) In Section 3: Claims Processing and Payment (Specific

-Providers) the Health Plan will use the embedded Excel file to provide a tabulation of claims received and/or processed during the reporting period.

-- 1. In the Section 3 tabulation the Health Plan will only include claims from Specific Providers. - 2.
-The Health Plan shall provide a count of claims, as opposed to claim lines. - 3.
-The tabulation will calculate the percentage of claims processed within 30 and 90 days of date of receipt. - 4.
+- D) In Section 3: Claims Processing and Payment (Specific Providers) the Health Plan will use the embedded Excel file to provide a tabulation of claims received and/or processed during the reporting period. - 1.
+In the Section 3 tabulation the Health Plan will only include claims from Specific Providers. - 2.
+The Health Plan shall provide a count of claims, as opposed to claim lines, for rows 2 through 9. - 3.
+Denial reasons shall be tabulated at the claim line level. - 4.
+The tabulation will calculate the percentage of claims processed within 30 and 90 days of date of receipt. - 5.
 The Health Plan shall provide a list of the top 3 "Other" reasons the Health Plan denied claims and will provide a count of claims denied for those reasons.

 - A) DHS shall use the following KPIs to evaluate Health Plan performance. - 1.
-The Health Plan has a process in place to receive and monitor provider grievances - Percent of claims (excluding Specific Providers) Processed at 30Days after claims receipt - Percent of claims (excluding Specific Providers) Processed at 90Days after claims receipt - Percent of Hospital Inpatient claims Processed at 30 Days after claims receipt - 5.
+The Health Plan has a process in place to receive and monitor provider grievances - Percent of claims (excluding Specific Providers) Processed at 30Days after claims receipt - Percent of claims (excluding Specific Providers) Processed at 90Days after claims receipt - 4.
+Percent of Hospital Inpatient claims Processed at 30 Days after claims receipt - 5.
 Percent of Hospital Inpatient Processed at 90 Days after claims receipt